pnp/powershell/documentation/Set-PnPTenant.md

 ```

 ### -PreventExternalUsersFromReSharing
-Prevents external users from reSharing files, folders, and sites that they do not own.
+Prevents external users from resharing files, folders, and sites that they do not own.

 ```yaml
 Type: Boolean